-St John's C.E Primary School carefully consider any report of sexual violence and/or sexual harassment.
+St John's c of E Middle School Academy carefully consider any report of sexual violence and/or sexual harassment.
 The designated safeguarding lead (or deputy) is likely to have a complete safeguarding picture and be the most appropriate person to advise on the school's or college's initial response.
 Important considerations will include:

 • the wishes of the victim in terms of how they want to proceed.
 This is especially important in the context of sexual violence and sexual harassment.
 We will support victims to be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered.
-This will however need to be balanced with the [school's/college's] duty and responsibilities to protect other children;
+This will however need to be balanced with the school's duty and responsibilities to protect other children;

-At St John's C.E Primary School we recognise the term 'victim' to refer to those who have been subjected to abuse.
+At St John's C of E Middle School, we recognise the term 'victim' to refer to those who have been subjected to abuse.
 But we recognise that not every victim will view themselves as such, also we use the term 'alleged perpetrator(s)' and where appropriate 'perpetrator(s).'
-Though they caution the use of this term as in some cases the abusive behaviour will have been harmful to the perpetrator as well
+Though they caution the use of this term as in some cases the abusive behaviour will have been harmful to the perpetrator as well.